Book – Never Split the Difference (Negotiating as If Your Life Depended on It)

 How to Assert Smartly –

-- If, you’re been forced to tell your price first, give indirect numbers by giving an example of how much will be worth or charge somewhere else.
+- If you’re forced to tell your price first, give indirect numbers showing how much it will be worth or charge elsewhere.

 - Make why questions work in your favor rather than against you.